aldricprt/aldricprt/README.md

 ### 🚀 Projects & Experience

-- Spectral data analysis for the Mars 2020 mission: characterizing Martian soils
+- analysis of spectral data from the Mars 2020 mission to characterize Martian soil
+- optical characterization of an imager for nanosatellites
+- software architecture development for a ground station dedicated to satellite signal reception
-- Design and launch of a student rocket
+- design and launch of a student-built rocket
-- Leadership and management in a junior enterprise
+- leadership and management of a junior enterprise

 These experiences have taught me to navigate between theory and practice, collaborate with experts, and see every challenge as an opportunity to learn and grow.